-Budgeted cost: £57,775
+Budgeted cost: £48,200

-Activity Evidence that supports this approach Challenge number(s) addressed Engage with the School Led Tutoring Programme for pupils whose education has been most impacted by the pandemic.
+Activity Evidence that supports this approach Challenge number(s) addressed Provide small group tutoring for identified children in Key Stage 2.
 A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one and in small groups: 1,2,4 Employ additional teaching assistant support to deliver intervention programmes and point of teaching support.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one and in small groups.
+1,2,4 Employ an additional teaching assistant support to deliver intervention programmes and point of teaching support.
 A significant proportion of these pupils will be disadvantaged.
 Research on TAs delivering targeted interventions either one-to-one or in small group settings shows a consistent impact on attainment of approximately three to four additional months' progress.
 Crucially, these positive effects are only observed when TAs work in structured settings with high quality support and training.
 1,2,4 Training teaching assistants to support the delivery of specific programmes.